Contact Us | Search

 This project should help to promotes equitable distribution and supply of water by improving access to clean, safe water for rural residents at an affordable cost.
 It should also lead to more efficient groundwater utilization as an option to satisfy the huge water demand of South Africa.
 Ultimately, access to safer water would also help to improve the health of rural communities, reducing the disease burden on the health infrastructure.

-This project has come to an end.
-Design, synthesis, and testing through batch fluoride adsorption optimization conditions and application of impregnated engineered nanomaterials on a biopolymeric matrix using a sol-gel biosynthesis approach were carried out.
-The developed Biopolymeric nanocomposites sorbents have been evaluated and applied for its potential application in removing fluoride and pathogens from groundwater on a lab-scale.
-As part of the deliverable milestone, a technical report on this novel biopolymeric nanocomposites sorbents (W. B. Ayinde; W. M. Gitari; Samie Amidou; M. Munkombwe and James Smith (2019).
-Green Synthesis of AgMgOnHaP nanoparticles supported on Chitosan matrix: defluoridation and antibacterial effects in groundwater) have been submitted and currently under review in an international peer-reviewed journal (Springer Nature Environmental Science and Pollution Research: ESPR-D-19-02543 - ESPR).
+In this project, design, synthesis, and testing through batch fluoride adsorption optimization conditions and application of impregnated engineered nanomaterials on a biopolymeric matrix using a sol-gel biosynthesis approach were carried out.
+The developed biopolymeric nanocomposites sorbents were evaluated and applied for potential application in removing fluoride and pathogens from groundwater on a lab-scale.

-Continuous technical experimental protocols on fluoride and microbial removals from simulated contaminated solutions (Laboratory and field scale) with the hybrid biosynthesized nanoparticles on the different biopolymeric matrix using sol-gel and in-situ biosynthesis approach are in advanced stages.
-Consultations and updates on the material developmental stages are ongoing and have been submitted with the University intellectual property office which is affiliated to the National Intellectual Property Organization (NIMPO), a government entity that funds patenting, technical evaluation of any prototype emanating from research work and potential commercialization.
+Technical experimental protocols on fluoride and microbial removal from simulated contaminated solutions (both laboratory and field water-scale) with the biosynthesized adsorbent are in advanced stages as this project wraps up.
+Consultations and updates on the material developmental stages are ongoing and have been submitted to the university intellectual property office which is affiliated to the National Intellectual Property Organization (NIMPO), a government entity that funds patenting, technical evaluation of any prototype emanating from research work and potential commercialization.
+Results have also been shared at conferences and workshops including the 1st,International Conference on Sustainable Management of Natural Resources (October 2018), IUPAC Postgraduate Summer School on Green Chemistry (May 2019), and the New Frontiers in Separation Processes & Membranes Development workshop (July 2019).

 Back to PEER Cycle 6 Grant Recipients